The Last of the Mohicans (1936 film): Plot

-During the French and Indian War, Alice and Cora, the two daughters of Colonel Munro, set out from Albany to join their father at his rural fort.
+During the French and Indian War, Alice and Cora, the two daughters of Colonel Munro, set out from Albany to join their father at his wilderness fort.
 They are escorted by Major Duncan Heyward, who has loved Alice for a long time, and the Huron Indian scout Magua.
 Magua, a vicious drunkard, is secretly plotting to murder the colonel and his children.
-He lures Major Heyward and the girls into an ambush, but they are saved by Natty Bumppo, a white frontiersmen known as "Hawk-eye" for his skill with a musket, and the last two surviving members of the Mohican tribe, Chingachgook and his son Uncas.
-On their way to the fort, Uncas falls in love with Cora, while Hawk-eye and Alice are attracted to each other.
+He lures Major Heyward and the girls into an ambush, but they are saved by Natty Bumppo, a white frontiersmen known as "Hawkeye" for his skill with a musket, and the last two surviving members of the Mohican tribe, Chingachgook and his son Uncas.
+On their way to the fort, Uncas falls in love with Cora, while Hawkeye and Alice are attracted to each other.

 The fort is besieged by the French, under General Montcalm, and their Indian allies.
-Hawk-eye sneaks out at night and overhears Magua persuading the Indians to attack the local colonial settlements while they are unprotected.
-Colonel Munro refuses to accept Hawk-eye's unsupported word and forbids the colonial militia under his command to leave.
-Hawk-eye arranges for the men to depart, but remains behind.
+Hawkeye sneaks out at night and overhears Magua persuading the Indians to attack the local colonial settlements while they are unprotected.
+Colonel Munro refuses to accept Hawkeye's unsupported word and forbids the colonial militia under his command to leave.
+Hawkeye arranges for the men to depart, but remains behind.
 The colonel has no choice but to sentence him to death for insubordination.
 Magua incites his followers to attack the fort and prevent an agreement between Montcalm and Munro that would allow the British to surrender the fort peacefully in exchange for their lives.
 Before Montcalm can stop the fighting, Colonel Munro is fatally wounded, and his daughters are carried off by Magua's war party.
 Magua tells the women that Cora will become his squaw, and Alice will be burned alive.